 - True positive, but with medically acceptable documentation: Depending on the state you live in, employers sometimes accept medical prescriptions as an excuse if something shows up on the test.
-Often, this is for things like opioids, but marijuana may now be included by some employers in some states.
+Often, this is for things like opioids, but employers may now include marijuana in some states.

-If any of the above positives show up on the test, the results must be confirmed using a gas chromatography/mass spectrometry (GC/MS) test, which is more accurate.
-This test looks for metabolites and is thus much more specific.
-If you fail this test, a Medical Review Officer (MRO) will be required to find fault in the procedure if you contest the result.
+If any of the above positives appear on the test, the results must be confirmed using a gas chromatography/mass spectrometry (GC/MS) test.
+A GC/MS test is an extremely accurate test as it looks for metabolites.
+If you fail this test, a Medical Review Officer (MRO) is required to find fault in the procedure if you contest the result.

 Many people are worried about a false positive, but you can rest easy.
 There are ways to fight your case and ensure that you don’t face repercussions for something you didn’t do.

 If you test negative or have a valid reason for a positive test (such as a medical prescription), then you have absolutely nothing to worry about!